World War I: Armistices and capitulations

-The Allies had much more potential wealth they could spend on the war.
-One estimate (using 1913 US dollars) is that the Allies spent $58 billion on the war and the Central Powers only $25 billion.
-Among the Allies, the UK spent $21 billion and the US $17 billion; among the Central Powers Germany spent $20 billion.
+German government surrenders

+With the military faltering and with widespread loss of confidence in the kaiser, Germany moved towards surrender.
+Prince Maximilian of Baden took charge on 3 October as Chancellor of Germany.
+Negotiations with President Wilson began immediately, in the hope that he would offer better terms than the British and French.
+Wilson demanded a constitutional monarchy and parliamentary control over the German military.

+The German Revolution of 1918–1919 began at the end of October 1918.
+Units of the German Navy refused to set sail for a large-scale operation in a war they believed to be as good as lost.
+The sailors' revolt, which then ensued in the naval ports of Wilhelmshaven and Kiel, spread across the whole country within days and led to the proclamation of a republic on 9 November 1918, shortly thereafter to the abdication of Wilhelm II, and German surrender.

 Aftermath

-In the aftermath of the war, four empires disappeared: the German, Austro-Hungarian, Ottoman, and Russian.
+In the aftermath of the war, the German, Austro-Hungarian, Ottoman, and Russian empires disappeared.
 Numerous nations regained their former independence, and new ones were created.
-Four dynasties, together with their ancillary aristocracies, fell as a result of the war: the Romanovs, the Hohenzollerns, the Habsburgs, and the Ottomans.
+Four dynasties fell as a result of the war: the Romanovs, the Hohenzollerns, the Habsburgs, and the Ottomans.
 Belgium and Serbia were badly damaged, as was France, with 1.4 million soldiers dead, not counting other casualties.
 Germany and Russia were similarly affected.

 Formal end of the war

 A formal state of war between the two sides persisted for another seven months, until the signing of the Treaty of Versailles with Germany on 28 June 1919.
-The United States Senate did not ratify the treaty despite public support for it, and did not formally end its involvement in the war until the Knox–Porter Resolution was signed on 2 July 1921 by President Warren G. Harding.
-For the United Kingdom and the British Empire, the state of war ceased under the provisions of the Termination of the Present War (Definition) Act 1918 with respect to:
+The US Senate did not ratify the treaty despite public support for it,and did not formally end its involvement in the war until the Knox–Porter Resolution was signed on 2 July 1921 by President Warren G. Harding.
+For the British Empire, the state of war ceased under the provisions of the Termination of the Present War (Definition) Act 1918 concerning: